sivaram10/Algorithms/README.md

 # Algorithms
-Some common implementation in python
+Some common algorithms implementation in python